Special Guest Performers

 TOM HENDERSON (vocals) started singing to Elvis at age four, but he really recalls first singing to the Batman TV theme song.
 He pursued singing right out of high school and joined the ’50s group Captain Cardiac and the Coronaries, where he met Jay Cohen and Kevin Wachs, and together they formed the ’60s surf band Pacific, which has been together for over 40 years.
 Tom was also co-founder and singer for Toy Tiger, White House Staff, and Cats in a Blender.
 One of his career highlights was recording Pacific’s Greatest Hits 1974-2014 at Abbey Road Studios in London.
 Tom has enjoyed performing at several Get Together Foundation events.

-JOHN PRATT (vocals) is a prolific and thought-provoking songwriter whose music is insightful, powerful, and meaningful.
+JOHN PRATT (vocals, production team) is a prolific and thought-provoking songwriter whose music is insightful, powerful, and meaningful.
 His career has spanned several decades beginning in the late ’70s as a lead singer in San Francisco’s live music scene.
 After moving to Los Angeles he spent over 10 years fronting bands that featured his powerful vocals and sold out every major club in Southern California.
 John released three albums under the Firefly band name in Europe and Asia, and in 2013 he released his critically acclaimed solo album Turn the Page.
 John also maintains an illustrious career scoring and producing countless compositions for movies and major television networks including MTV, National Geographic, GXN, ESPN, and more.
 He composed the music for film trailers such as The Aviator, Cold Mountain, and The Alamo, and songs for some of the most successful telefilms.
 Currently, John composes music for, and sings on, a number of CBS TV shows, including Entertainment Tonight, Dr. Phil, and Rachael Ray, while he writes for his next solo album.
 Catch him playing with his band around Los Angeles. www.johnprattmusic.com